sUSD Price Tops $1.00 on Major Exchanges (SUSD)

-sUSD (CURRENCY:SUSD) traded 0% lower against the US dollar during the 24-hour period ending at 13:00 PM ET on August 20th.
-During the last seven days, sUSD has traded down 0.1% against the US dollar.
-One sUSD coin can currently be bought for approximately $1.00 or 0.00002059 BTC on cryptocurrency exchanges. sUSD has a total market capitalization of $298.60 million and $13.93 million worth of sUSD was traded on exchanges in the last 24 hours.
+sUSD (CURRENCY:SUSD) traded 0.1% higher against the US dollar during the 24-hour period ending at 11:00 AM ET on August 27th. sUSD has a total market capitalization of $314.71 million and approximately $11.68 million worth of sUSD was traded on exchanges in the last 24 hours.
+In the last week, sUSD has traded down 0.1% against the US dollar.
+One sUSD coin can now be bought for $1.00 or 0.00002073 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.